English Willow Cleft: A Comprehensive Guide From Cleft to Cricket Bat

 This process involves carving and whittling the wood to achieve the desired profile.

-The shoulders and toe are shaped to ensure a smooth transition from the handle to the blade, optimizing the bat's weight distribution and enhancing its pick-up.
+The shoulders and toe are shaped to ensure a smooth transition from the handle to the blade, optimising the bat's weight distribution and enhancing its pick-up.

-We do the shoulders and toe at this stage before the shaping, so when shaping we can constantly pick-up the bat and feel the balance.
+We work on the shoulders and toe at this stage before shaping, so when shaping, we can constantly pick up the bat and feel the balance.

 shaping cricket bat shoulders